ableyjoe/draft-jabley-dnsop-missing-mname/draft-jabley-dnsop-missing-mname.md

 whose SOA.NAME is empty.

+# Impact on Deployed Systems and Protocols

-# Impact on DNS NOTIFY
+## Impact on DNS NOTIFY

 {{!RFC1996}} specifies that the Primary Server, which is derived from SOA.MNAME, be excluded from the set of servers to which NOTIFY